restcord/restcord/docs/examples.md

 ## Share rate limits through Redis

 The default memory provider coordinates one PHP process.
-Use Redis when several workers send requests with the same bot token.
+Use Redis when several workers share a bot token or anonymous clients share an egress IP.

 ```php
 use RestCord\DiscordClient;